Yashasvi-webmob/Match_fixture/README.md

 * "/venue/add-details", to add details of venue
 #### GET
 * "/venue/list-details", to get details of all venues
-* "/venue/find-by-name", to get venue details by name
+* "/venue/find-by-id", to get venue details by object id
 #### DELETE
 * "/venue/delete-by-id", to delete venue by object id
+#### UPDATE
+* "/venue/update/:id", to update venue by object id